PacktPublishing/The-Deep-Learning-Architect-Handbook/README.md

 Deep learning enables previously unattainable feats in automation, but extracting real-world business value from it is a daunting task.
 This book will teach you how to build complex deep learning models and gain intuition for structuring your data to accomplish your deep learning objectives.

 This book covers the following exciting features:
-* Use Neural Architecture Search (NAS) to automate the design of ANNs
+* Use neural architecture search (NAS) to automate the design of artificial neural networks (ANNs)
-* Use RNNs, CNNs, BERT, transformers, and more to build your model
+* Implement recurrent neural networks (RNNs), convolutional neural networks (CNNs), BERT, transformers, and more to build your model
-* Deal with multi-modal data drift in production environment
+* Deal with multi-modal data drift in a production environment
 * Evaluate the quality and bias of your models
 * Explore techniques to protect your model from adversarial attacks
 * Get to grips with deploying a model with DataRobot AutoML